We work with each school to provide a tailored high quality service to fit your educational needs within your budget.

 Tour of Jewish Life

 We use props to teach the children and engage them in asking questions about different festivals and aspects of Jewish life such as kosher food and Shabbat.
-This workshop requires a full class hour and is best suited to Key Stage 2.
+The number of topics covered depends on the time available.
+A full hour would allow a combination like synagogue with Shabbat, and 90 minutes would allow a combination like synagogue with Shabbat and Passover and kashrut.
+Best suited to Key Stages 2 or 3.

 Learn the story of Chanukah and its relevance today.
 This can involve songs and stories and the dreidel game, as well as more complex discussions for older children about assimilation and juggling multiple identities in a multicultural society.
 Latkas are an optional food component.
 (Best covered in the winter. )